shopstack-projects/shopstack-security-hmac/README.md

 ## Dependencies

-This library uses the SLF4J API, but we haven't bundled an implementation library so that we can keep our artifact size small.
-You will need to define a compatible logger implementation in your project.
+This library uses the [SLF4J API Module](https://mvnrepository.com/artifact/org.slf4j/slf4j-api), and we haven't bundled a SLF4J compatible implementation library so that we can keep our artifact size small.
+You should define a SLF4J compatible logger implementation in your project.

 ## Usage